linusmossberg/face-detection-and-recognition/README.md

 ## Visualizations

-The following are a few visualizations of the detection and recognition pipeline created for the report.
+The following are a few visualizations of parts of the detection and recognition pipeline created for the report.

 ___